Table of Contents

-Sitting for long periods of time can also cause sharp knee pain.
+Sitting for long periods can also cause sharp knee pain.
 This is because when you sit, your knees are in the same position for a long time.
 This can cause the joints to stiffen causing pain or discomfort.

 Several different treatments can be effective for sharp needle-like pain in the knee when kneeling.
 Some of the most common and effective treatments include:

 Rest is the first and most important treatment for sharp knee pain.
 You should avoid any activity that puts pressure on the knee.
 This will help to relieve the pain and prevent further damage.